 Winston-Salem, North Carolina

-WISE is the premier conference focused on the development of intercultural skills and awareness during study abroad and international travel.
-WISE is a practitioner’s conference focused on helping faculty leaders, program coordinators, and resident staff develop the knowledge and skills they need in order to help study abroad students develop intercultural skills and awareness.
+WISE is the premier conference focused on intercultural learning during study abroad and other forms of international travel.
+WISE is a practitioner’s conference focused on helping faculty leaders, program coordinators, student advisors, and other faculty and staff develop the knowledge and skills they need in order to help study abroad students, including international students who “study abroad” in the U.S. or another country, develop intercultural skills and awareness.

 Why focus on intercultural skills and awareness?
 Many international educators share a common experience: once abroad, they discover that many of their students stay in a “study abroad bubble” and have a difficult time meeting and interacting with local people.
 They find that many students lack fundamental intercultural skills and are ill-prepared to interact effectively with their hosts.
 They wish they could help their students find better ways to take advantage of the numerous cross-cultural interactions that lie at the core of the overseas experience.